quellabs/wakapac/README.md

 # WakaPAC

-A modern reactivity library using the PAC pattern — a spiritual successor to KnockoutJS, powered by Proxies.
+A full-featured application library built on the PAC pattern — bringing KnockoutJS-style simplicity to modern web apps.

 ## Introduction

-WakaPAC is a lightweight reactive library built around the Presentation–Abstraction–Control (PAC) pattern.
-It combines the declarative simplicity of KnockoutJS with the modern power of JavaScript Proxies — no hacks, no virtual DOM, no build step.
+WakaPAC is a complete application foundation built around the Presentation–Abstraction–Control (PAC) pattern.
+It provides everything needed for reactive web applications in a single 50KB library - no build tools, no dependency management, no ecosystem complexity.

 ### What's PAC?